The Supersonic Project: Shining Light on SIGOs - a New Formation Channel for Globular Clusters: Discussion

 The supersonically induced gas objects (SIGOs) are expected to exists in patches of the Universe with non-negligible stream velocity \citep{naoznarayan14,popa,chiou18}.
 We showed that these gas-rich objects, with little to no DM components, have high enough densities that can give rise to star formation.
 Thus, the early Universe is predicted to have two classes of star forming objects, the classical ones, i.e., high gas densities within DM halos (DM/G), as well as SIGOs.

 We estimated the luminosity expected from star formation in these objects (both SIGOs and the classical objects).
 Due to the formation nature of SIGOs, they occupy different parts of the parameter space than the classical DM halos with gas.
 The SIGOs are dimmer than the classical objects at the same redshift.
-Note that, while the simulation snapshot here is associated at $z=20$, we expect these objects to continue to form\footnote{Note that $\sim10^6$~M$_\odot$ objects are expected to be fairly common (represent about $1-\sigma$ fluctuation) at about $z\sim 6$ \citep[e.g.,][]{Naoz+07,fialkov2012,Barkana16}. } and exist \citep[e.g.,][at least before reionization]{naoznarayan14,popa,chiou18}.
+Note that, while the simulation snapshot here is associated at $z=20$, we expect these objects to continue to form\footnote{Note that $\sim10^6$~M$_\odot$ objects are expected to be fairly common (represent about a $1-\sigma$ fluctuation) at about $z\sim 6$ \citep[e.g.,][]{Naoz+07,fialkov2012,Barkana16}. } and exist (at least before reionization), based on the agreement between the analytical calculations \citep{naoznarayan14} and our simulations \citep{popa,chiou18,chiou+19prep}..
 Thus, future JWST observations may be able to disentangle star forming SIGOs from classical objects.

 Moreover, we note that the recently observed Little Blue Dots \citep{elmegreen+17}, which are suggested to be star-forming progenitors of globular clusters, are consistent with with the mass and radius of SIGOs in the simulation.
 The star-forming dwarf found by \citet{vanzella+19} has also a similar mass and size to our largest SIGOs.
-Furthermore, we note that SIGOs that formed little to none stars may be connected to the starless dark HI objects predicted by \citet{burkhart+16}.
+There may also be a connection between SIGOs and Giant HII Regions and HII Galaxies \citep{terlevich+18}.
+Furthermore, we note that SIGOs that formed little to no stars may be connected to the starless dark HI objects predicted by \citet{burkhart+16}.
 Interestingly, the recent discoveries of two galaxies with little to no dark matter \citep{van_Dokkum+18,van_Dokkum+19,Danieli+19}, share a striking resemblance to SIGOs.
 While the size estimation of these low redshift galaxies is somewhat larger (few kpc) than the SIGOs ($1-100$~pc), we speculate that these objects may be a result, in the local Universe, of a collections or mergers of SIGOs.
 Moreover, the 10 GCs identified around one of these galaxies \citep{Danieli+19}, are consistent with multiple high densities peaks we have found within our high redshift simulated SIGOs.